One of the constant battles in training is the opposing forces in time management in the gym.

 The good news is there is a solution.

 One of the best ways to minimise fatigue in your training without letting the rest periods balloon out is to use cluster sets.

-When they are programmed correctly they are a significantly more efficient way to train, allowing you to (1-2):
+When they are programmed correctly, cluster sets are a significantly more efficient and effective way to train (1-2), allowing you to :

 - Perform the same number of reps

 - All while achieving a higher average velocity and power across the session!